-The Company is in dispute with Mr. Paul Hardman (one of the sellers of the 80% interest in RKings) with regards to the Holdback Amount of \$573,000 that he has alleged is still owed to him.
-That amount is accrued and included in the Company's liabilities as of October 31, 2022.
-The Company's dispute and claims against Mr. Hardman stem from breaches of the terms of the Purchase Agreement by Mr. Hardman.
-The Company is vigorously pursuing the claim of breach of the Purchase Agreement against Mr. Hardman; however, at this point, no formal legal action has been initiated by either party to date.
+The Company is in dispute with Mr. Paul Hardman (one of the sellers of RKings) with regards to the Holdback Amount of approximately \$607,607 that he has alleged is still owed to him, and which we alleged was forfeited.
+That amount is accrued and included in the Company's liabilities as of October 31, 2023.
+The Company's dispute and claims against Mr. Hardman stem from breaches of the terms of the RKings Purchase Agreement by Mr. Hardman.
+The Company is vigorously pursuing the claim of breach of the RKings Purchase Agreement against Mr. Hardman; however, no formal legal action has been initiated by either party to date.